chengyucatch/chingchuan-chen.github.com/_posts/2015-04-07-how-to-compile-R-with-mkl.md

 ---
 layout: post
-cTitle: 如何compile R with Intel C++ compiler and　Intel MKL
+cTitle: How to compile R with Intel C++ compiler and　Intel MKL
-title: "how to compile R with mkl"
+title: "how to compile R with Intel C++ compiler and　Intel MKL"
 category: R
 tagline:
 tags: [R, MKL]